-The bill makes numerous changes to reflect the renaming of the former Alcohol and Tobacco Commission as ATCC, establishes cannabis-related duties for ATCC, and adds two members to ATCC who must be knowledgeable and experienced in the cannabis industry.
+The bill makes numerous changes to reflect the renaming of the former Alcohol and Tobacco Commission as ATCC, establishes cannabis-related duties for ATCC, authorizes (rather than requires) the Executive Director of ATCC to be a sworn police officer (and makes conforming changes), and adds two members to ATCC, as specified.
 ATCC must develop best practices for regulating the cannabis industry; implementing public health measures related to cannabis; and regulating, to the extent possible, medical and adult-use cannabis in a similar manner.
+ATCC is exempt from State procurement requirements until December 31, 2023, if the procurement is for establishing a State cannabis laboratory at a preexisting site, for specified consultants, or for specified banking services.

-Advisory Board on Medical and Adult-Use Cannabis: The bill establishes the Advisory Board on Medical and Adult-Use Cannabis within ATCC.
+Advisory Board on Medical and Adult-Use Cannabis: The bill establishes the Advisory Board on Medical and Adult-Use Cannabis.
 The advisory board consists of members who meet specified criteria and are appointed by the Governor with the advice and consent of the Senate.
-The advisory board must (1) consider all matters submitted to it by ATCC, the Governor, the enforcement division, or the General Assembly; (2) on its own initiative, provide recommendations to ATCC and the enforcement division regarding guidelines, rules, and regulations that the advisory board considers important or necessary for review and consideration; and (3) establish at least two subcommittees to focus on medical and adult-use cannabis.
+The director of the administration serves as chair of the board.
+The advisory board must (1) consider all matters submitted to it by ATCC, the Governor, the SB 516/ Page 2 administration, or the General Assembly; (2) on its own initiative, provide recommendations to ATCC and the administration regarding guidelines, rules, and regulations that the advisory board considers important or necessary for review and consideration; and (3) establish at least two subcommittees to focus on medical and adult-use cannabis.